Eden House Hotel, Grantham: Early residents

 Henri sold the house in 1901.
-The Hon Maurice Raymond Gifford (1859-1910) became the next owner.
+The Hon Maurice Raymond Gifford became the next owner.
 He was the son of Robert Gifford, 2nd Baron Gifford and became a British Military Officer.
 He fought in several South African wars and in 1896 lost his right arm when he was hit by a bullet.
 In 1897 he married Margeurite Thorold (1876-1958) who was the daughter of Cecil Thorold who owned Boothby Hall.
 She was his sole heir and when her father died in 1895 she inherited the property.
 The couple lived at both Boothby Hall and Diana Lodge.
 He died in 1910 and Diana Lodge was sold to Hubert Snowden.

-Herbert Guy Snowden (1865-1918) was a barrister.
+Herbert Guy Snowden was a barrister.
 He was the son of John Hampden Snowden who was the prebendary of St Paul's Cathedral.
-In 1897 he married Florence Mary Hankey (1866-1931) who was the daughter of Sydney Alers-Hankey of Heathlands House, Wokingham.
-He died in 1918 and was buried at Grantham Cemetery.
+In 1897 he married Florence Mary Hankey who was the daughter of Sydney Alers-Hankey of Heathlands House, Wokingham.
+He died in 1918.
 The house was sold to Harvey William Warren.

 Later residents

-Harvey William Warren (1866-1944) was a draper.
+Harvey William Warren was a draper.
 He lived there with his wife Mabel until 1927 when he opened it as a hotel.
 He called it the Hotel Diana.
 There was a newspaper article at the time of its opening which described the newly refurbished house.
 It said:

 "The whole place has been renovated and decorated.
 There a twenty double bedrooms, all of large dimensions being airy and well-lighted.
 Internally everything has been done to meet modern requirements and accommodation can be provided for at least fifty persons.
 Special attention has been devoted the residents' dining-room, which will accommodate thirty persons, while another room, with one bay window overlooking the sports field and another facing the road, has been set aside as the commercial room.
 At the rear of the premises there are at present the dormitories, which Mr. Warren intends converting into a billiard room. with two full-sized tables, while in the yard itself he hopes to make such improvements as to provide garage accommodation for a large number of cars.
 The lawns and shrubbery in the front of the building are to remain almost they are except that perhaps tennis court will be made.
 The hotel is ideal from every aspect."

 Today the property is a hotel.